8483/notes/topics/graphql.md

+GraphQL solves a people problem, not a technical one.
+If you don't have the problem of too many people working with the same data model, you don't need GraphQL

+GraphQL sounds like the ORM of HTTP APIs.

+---

 GraphQL is an alternative to REST API.
 It's a typed query language.

 It allows flexible querying from the front-end i.e. client.

 It solves the problem of needing **just** a piece of data, without getting all the data from an end-point.

 REST API would handle this for a `GET /user` request with:

 -   `GET /user-slim` - Lots of routes and updating.
 -   `GET /user?data=slim` - The API becomes complex

 GraphQL would handle this with `POST /user` by sending this query expression in the body.